bryangw1/repository/NDA/Source.md

 12.sec=Each party’s obligations set forth in this {Agreement} are necessary and reasonable in order to protect {Discloser} and its business.
 Due to the unique nature of {Discloser}’s {Confidential Information}, monetary damages may be inadequate to compensate {Discloser} for any breach by {Recipient} of its covenants and {Agreement}s set forth in this {Agreement}.
 Accordingly, the parties each agree and acknowledge that any violation or threatened violation may cause irreparable injury to {Discloser}.
 In addition to any other remedies that may be available, in law, in equity or otherwise, {Discloser} will be entitled to obtain injunctive relief against the threatened breach of this {Agreement} or the continuation of any breach by {Recipient}.

-13.Ti=	Miscellaneous
+13.Ti=Miscellaneous

-13.1.Ti= Governing Law.
+13.1.Ti=Governing Law.

 13.1.sec=This {Agreement} is governed and interpreted in accordance with {Law.State} law notwithstanding applicable choice of law principles.
 Any action brought to enforce this {Agreement} will be brought in the courts of {Forum.cl} and each party submits itself to personal jurisdiction in that court.

-13.2.Ti=	Entire Agreement.
+13.2.Ti=Entire Agreement.

 13.2.sec=This {Agreement} contains the complete {Agreement} of the parties regarding relating to the subject matter and supersedes all prior or contemporaneous discussions, understandings and {Agreement}s, whether oral or written.
 This {Agreement} may be modified only in writing signed by both parties.